Mariposas-Inteligentes/AI_cellular_automata/README.md

     pygame 2.5.1 (SDL 2.28.2, Python 3.11.9)
     Hello from the pygame community. https://www.pygame.org/contribute.html
-    To read the initial state from a file, type 1:
+    To read the initial state from a file, type 1.
+To use a random state type 2:

-By typing `1` the initial state will be read from `./data.txt`.
-Otherwise, the default initial state will be used.
+- By typing `1` the initial state will be read from `./data.txt`.

+- By typing `2`, the program will requiere the number of random positions to be asigned to `1`:

+        Type the number of random positions to be generated (0 to 199):

+- Otherwise, the default initial state will be used.

 After that, a screen will pop and show the automata.